abiwaters/Mirror_c3ddb/Requesting-Access-to-the-Cluster.md

-Before using the cluster, you must request a username affiliated with your institution.
-Please consult with your local computing research management (or IT services) to discuss HPC use agreements before submitting a request.
+Before using the cluster, you must request a username affiliated with your institution. _Anyone who is MIT employed or working within the MIT research community can request access._ Otherwise, please consult with your local computing research management (or IT services) to discuss HPC use agreements before submitting a request.
 Once you are ready to request access:

 Fill out the [c3ddb Account Request Form](https://c3ddb01.mit.edu/request_account) with: